kkpan11/apple-llvm-project/DEMO.md

 % ninja
 ```

-`clang-cache-build-session` can be used in combination with `clang-cache` to
+`cache-build-session` can be used in combination with `clang-cache` to
 start a build command that indicates a "build session".
 After configuring with
 the above command, you can use it like this:

 ```
-% $TOOLCHAIN/usr/bin/clang-cache-build-session ninja
+% $TOOLCHAIN/usr/bin/cache-build-session ninja
 ```

-`clang-cache-build-session` accepts a command that triggers a build and, while
+`cache-build-session` accepts a command that triggers a build and, while
 the command is running, all the clang invocations that are part of that build
 will be sharing the same dependency scanning daemon.

 Also using `-prefix-map-cmake` flag like:

 ```
-% $TOOLCHAIN/usr/bin/clang-cache-build-session -prefix-map-cmake ninja
+% $TOOLCHAIN/usr/bin/cache-build-session -prefix-map-cmake ninja
 ```

-Will instruct `clang-cache-build-session` that it is running within a CMake
+Will instruct `cache-build-session` that it is running within a CMake
 build directory that was enabled for [CMake's File API](https://cmake.org/cmake/help/latest/manual/cmake-file-api.7.html).
-`clang-cache-build-session` will infer the CMake project's source paths and
+`cache-build-session` will infer the CMake project's source paths and
 setup the proper environment variable for `clang-cache` to create prefix mapping
 that results in build and source directory independent compilations.